gjohnsx/sunil-scraper/README.md

 ## How It Works

 ### Step 1: Map Website Structure
 Enter a URL to analyze the website's structure.
 The mapping operation discovers all available pages and organizes them in a hierarchical tree view.
-(Uses 2 API credits)

 ### Step 2: Select Content
 Browse the interactive tree and select which pages to scrape.
 Use the built-in filters to: